 Although there is no legal requirement to use FGCs in England and Wales, they are now being offered to families in the majority of local authorities on a range of child welfare issues including:

-A Family Group Conference (FGC) is a decision making meeting in which a child's wider family network come together to make a plan about the future arrangements for the child.
-The plan will ensure that (s)he is safe and his/her wellbeing is promoted.
+A Family Group Conference (FGC) is a problem solving and decision making meeting within a professionally supportive framework.
+A child's wider family network and naturally Connected Persons come together to make and own a plan which supports the care, protection and wellbeing of the child.

-FGCs are intended as a respectful and empowering process in which parents, children and members of the wider family Connected Persons are given clear information about the agency's concerns and are asked to produce a plan that addresses those concerns and answers specific queries.
+FGCs are based on the principles of partnership and are a means of engaging and empowering families.
+Those persons who are in the child's network are given clear information about the agency's worries and are asked to make a plan that addresses these.

-The expectation is that the family's plan will be agreed by the referring agency provided it adequately addresses the concerns which the agency has identified and is safe for the child.Every family is unique and has its own community values, culture, personalities, dynamics and history.
+The expectation is that the family's plan will be agreed by the referrer provided it adequately addresses the worries and is safe for the child.Every family is unique and has its own community values, culture, personalities, dynamics and history.
 A FGC uses the family's own skills, strengths and personal knowledge to resolve difficulties.
 Using the family's own expertise and ensuring their involvement in the FGC process can help to redress the power imbalances that are experienced by children/young people and their families.
-A major strength of the FGC is that the child or young person normally participates in the meeting and can therefore have a major influence on the plans that are made for him/her.
+A major strength of the FGC is that the child or young person is welcomed to participate in the meeting and can therefore have a major influence on the plans that are made for them.

-Referral for a FGC can come from the lead worker for the case who will usually be the social worker.
+Referral for a FGC will be accepted from the lead worker for the case who will usually be the social worker.